-Forests and Wild Flowers
+Forests and Wildflowers

-The virgin forests and wild flower meadows mantling the slopes, which one ascends to view Crater Lake, are outstanding attractions enhancing the scenic value of the lake.
+The virgin forests and wildflower meadows mantling the slopes, which one ascends to view Crater Lake, are outstanding attractions enhancing the scenic value of the lake.
 Scattered through the forests of predominantly cone-bearing trees are a few broadleaved species.
-Around numerous springs forming the sources of many creeks on the outer slope of the mountain, the forests give way to colorful meadows of alpine wild flowers.
+Around numerous springs forming the sources of many creeks on the outer slope of the mountain, the forests give way to colorful meadows of alpine wildflowers.

 Plants characteristic of four zones of vegetation are found within the park, yielding over 570 species of ferns and flowering plants.
 Patches of Douglas-firs, typical of the humid division of the upper Transition Zone, occur in the region of the park lying on the western slope of the Cascade Range.
-The semihumid division of the zone, characterized by the ponderosa pines, may be found at the south entrance of the park.
-Associated with it are sugar pines, white firs, and ponderosa pines, the latter furnishing the largest individual tree in the park.
-Above the Transition is the Canadian Zone in which occur lodgepole pines, Shasta red firs, alpine firs, and mountain hemlock.
+The semihumid division of the zone, characterized by the ponderosa pines, largest trees in the park, may be found at the south entrance of the park.
+Associated with it are sugar pines, white firs, and western white pines.
+Above the Transition is the Canadian Zone in which occur lodgepole pines, Shasta red firs, alpine firs, and mountain hemlocks.

-In the rim area round Crater Lake, Hudsonian Zone species are found.
-These include mountain hemlocks, the most predominant tree in the park, alpine firs, Shasta red firs, and whitebark pines.
+In the rim area around Crater Lake, Hudsonian Zone species are found.
+These include mountain hemlocks (the most predominant trees in the park), alpine firs, Shasta red firs, and whitebark pines.
 Stunted whitebark pines predominate on the slopes of Mount Scott, the summit being in the Alpine-Arctic Zone.

-During July and August, visitors find Nature's colorful displays of alpine wild flowers on the road between the park headquarters and the Rim Village and along the trails on the crater rim.
+During July and August, you will find Nature's colorful displays of alpine wildflowers on the road between park headquarters and Rim Village and along the trails on the crater rim.
 These displays change with each week of the short flowering season.